Course Meeting Dates Exception Request

 • Student access to the library and to ASULearn begins with the official start date of the semester.
 Deviations from the calendar require individual, repeated updates to the student access databases.

 All requests for an exception to the standard scheduling requirement must demonstrate the academic need for an exception.
 The request must be approved by the chair or program director prior to being forwarded to the relevant dean's office for approval.
-The faculty (and/or their Department Chair) may request exceptions for specific courses or instructional activities using the Course Meeting Dates Exception Form [PDF] available from the Office of the Registrar Forms page.
-The semester for classes approved as exceptions is determined based on the semester in which the majority of the classes' meeting days occur.
+The faculty (and/or their Department Chair) may request exceptions for specific courses or instructional activities using the Course Meeting Dates Exception Form (MDE) available from the Office of the Registrar Forms page.
+Classes approved as exceptions will be built in the semester in which the majority of the classes' meeting days occur.